-During the preflight inspection, the pilot dipped the fuel tanks and noted that the left tank contained 25 litres and the right tank approximately 30 litres.
-The aircraft was taxied out to the run-up area using fuel from the left tank.
-Before the run-up, the pilot switched the fuel selector lever to the right tank and left it there for the takeoff and remainder of the flight.
-The pilot decided to finish the flight with a touch-and-go landing followed by a final circuit.
-Following the normal application of full power for takeoff, the aircraft climbed to 100 - 250 feet above the ground when the engine surged and lost all power.
+During the preflight inspection, the pilot dipped the fuel tanks and noted that the left tank contained 25 litres and the right tank just on 30 litres.
+The airrcaft was taxied out to the run-up area using fuel from the left tank.
+Before the run-up, the pilot switched the fuel selector lever to the right tank and left it there for the take-off and remainder of the flight.
+The pilot decided to finish the flight with a touch and go landing followed by a final circuit.
+Following the normal application of full power for takeoff, the aircraft climbed to 100-250 feet above the ground when the engine surged and lost all power.
 The pilot chose a football field straight ahead and made a successful touchdown.
-However, he became so engrossed with missing objects and steering the aircraft that he forgot to use the brakes effectively.
+Unfortunately, he was so engrossed with missing objects and steering the aircraft that he forgot to use the brakes effectively.
 The aircraft ran on and struck two goal posts and a tree before coming to rest against a security fence.
 The two occupants exited without injury.
-The engine had failed due to fuel starvation when all the usable fuel from the right fuel tank had been consumed.
+The engine had failed due to fuel starvation when all the useable fuel from the right tank had been consumed.